mskilab-org/fishHook/README.md

 ## fishHook Analysis using Covariates
-The only difference is that when we initiate the class, we will need to pass in the Covariates.
+The only change required to use covariates is to pass them as an arguement to the FishHook class constructor.
 Note that annotating the covariates takes some extra time.
 You can speed this part up by using mc.cores (set number of cores) or with parameters we will cover in the next section.

 ```R